SCRT-HQ/VaporShell/docs/glossary/New-VSCognitoIdentityPool.md

 ```

 ### -DeveloperProviderName
-The "domain" by which Amazon Cognito will refer to your users.
+The "domain" Amazon Cognito uses when referencing your users.
 This name acts as a placeholder that allows your backend and the Amazon Cognito service to communicate about the developer provider.
 For the DeveloperProviderName, you can use letters and periods ., underscores _, and dashes -.
 *Minimum length*: 1